JayaAnim/kdbe/README.md

 # Release notes, starting at v9

+- `v70`:
+  - Adds an installable `django.sass` app which provides a view which provides a view which can compile Sass.
+  - Downgrades `django.bootstrap` to v4 of Bootstrap.
+We will upgrade back to v5 once we can modify existing KBDE Boostrap components, which are dependent on v4.
 - `v69`:
   - Adds an installable `django.bootstrap` app which provides static files for Bootstrap 5.
 - `v68`: